 - Decide if genetic testing is right for you.
-Researchers will review your saliva, blood and tumor tissue samples to look for genetic changes to find out if your tumor is hereditary.
+Genetic testing involves reviewing your saliva, blood, and tumor tissue samples to look for genetic changes to find out if your tumor is hereditary.

-- Discuss genetic test results and how the results affect your and your family’s medical care.
+- Discuss your genetic test results and how the results affect your and your family’s medical care.

 - Answer any questions you may have.